knochenhans/modarchive-random-player/Readme.md

 - Display the current module name with a link to its page on The Mod Archive.
 - System tray notifications for the currently playing module.
 - Progress slider to show the current playback position.
+- Tray icon to show/hide the main window, also provides play/pause/stop controls.

 ## Requirements